Isles of Scilly: Flora

+Hedgerows were planted a century ago as windbreaks to protect the crop fields and to survive battering from storms and sea spray.
+To thrive there, plants need sturdy roots and the ability to withstand salt and gusty winds.

+A many species of exotic plants have been brought in over the years including some trees; however there are still few remaining native tree species on the Isles of Scilly: these include elm, elder, hawthorn and grey sallow.

+Fauna

+Scilly is situated far into the Atlantic Ocean, so many North American vagrant birds will make first European landfall in the archipelago.
+Scilly is responsible for many firsts for Britain, and is particularly good at producing vagrant American passerines.
+The islands are famous among birdwatchers for the large variety of rare and migratory birds that visit the islands, and when an extremely rare bird turns up, the islands see a significant increase in numbers of birders.
+The peak time of year for sightings is generally in the autumn.

+Important Bird Area

+The archipelago has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding populations of several species of seabirds, including European storm-petrels, European shags, lesser and great black-backed gulls, and common terns.
+Ruddy turnstones visit in winter.

 Government

 Governors of Scilly

 Historically, the Isles of Scilly were primarily ruled by a Proprietor/Governor.
 The governor was a military commission made by the monarch in consultation with the Admiralty in recognition of the islands' strategic position.
 The office of Governor was pre-eminent in military law but not in civil law, where the magistracy was vested in the Proprietor, who had a leasehold from the Duchy of Cornwall of the islands' land area.
 Usually the Proprietor served as Governor, although, according to Robert Heath, a Major Bennett was Governor for a short time before Proprietor Francis Godolphin, 2nd Earl of Godolphin was commissioned on 7 July 1733.
 The Proprietor/Governor was non-resident, delegating the military functions to a Lieutenant-Governor and the civil functions to a Council of twelve residents.

 An early governor of Scilly was Thomas Godolphin, whose son Francis received a lease on the Isles in 1568.
 The Godolphins and their Osborne relatives held this position until 1831, when George Osbourne, 6th Duke of Leeds surrendered the lease to the islands, with them then returning to direct rule from the Duchy of Cornwall.
 In 1834 Augustus Smith acquired the lease from the Duchy for £20,000, and created the title Lord Proprietor of the Isles of Scilly.
 The lease remained in his family until it expired for most of the Isles in 1920 when ownership reverted to back to the Duchy of Cornwall.
 Today, the Dorrien-Smith family still holds the lease for the island of Tresco.